New ‘Power Rangers’ Trailer Released: 5 Exciting Takeaways For The Movie

 2. Rita Repulsa Is Stronger Than Ever

 While Rita was a strong female character for the 1990s TV show, the new Power Rangers trailer makes it very clear that they are making her stronger.
 No longer will she stand on the moon and watch as her minions try to take down the Power Rangers.
-There isn’t the comedy element when she fails to succeed.
+There isn’t the comedic element when she fails to succeed.

-Instead, Rita will be a strong warrior with super human abilities.
-She will move mountains to make sure she gets what she wants—complete control.
-There isn’t anything to show how Rita will come into the movie (or even whether Rita will be her real name) but already fans want to know more about her.
+Instead, Rita will be a strong warrior with superhuman abilities.
+She will move mountains to make sure she gets what she wants: complete control.
+There isn’t anything to show how Rita will come into the movie (or even whether Rita will be her real name), but already fans want to know more about her.

 3. The Power Rangers Are Warriors

 While the Power Rangers were always supposed to be warriors, something was missing with the Mighty Morphin’ versions.
-Although one of the alluring parts was that they had slightly super human abilities out of their suits but far more inside their suits, they didn’t quite appear as powerful as they were meant to be.
+Although one of the alluring parts was that they had slightly superhuman abilities out of their suits but far more inside their suits, they didn’t quite appear as powerful as they were meant to be.

 These new Rangers will be more like superheroes than regular teens.
-Zordon makes a point that the Power Rangers were legendary warriors and there is certainly that feeling when watching the five teens figure out their abilities.
+Zordon makes a point that the Power Rangers were legendary warriors, and there is certainly that feeling when watching the five teens figure out their abilities.
 Having a stronger and more powerful Rita also gives the feeling that these Power Rangers will become warriors, along with the futuristic battle-armor style costumes.

 ‘Power Rangers’ Trailer: New Legion Of Teen Warriors Suits Up For Morphin’ Time https://t.co/xpg6R9gmx0 pic.twitter.com/5HjUumtEt1